hugorosario/BrickTools/README.md

   - Display the current IP address.

 - **SFTPGo Server**
   - Manage the SFTPGo server.
-(It needs to be previously installed)
+(Included in the package)

 - **SSH Server**
   - Manage the SSH server.
-(It needs to be previously installed)
+(Included in the package)

 - **Syncthing**
   - Manage the Syncthing service.
 (Included in the package)